AvramRobert/omnia/README.md

 ## Rationale

-Omnia is designed to be a powerful Clojure sandbox.
+Omnia is designed to be a Clojure sandbox.
 It is not intended for interactive development.

 ## License